ExLibrisGroup/Cloud-app-delete-old-requests/README.md

 # Cloud-app-delete-old-requests

- This cloud app delete old requests from CSV file.<br>
+ This cloud app delete old requests and purchase requests from CSV file.<br>
  You can create a report in Analytics and export to a CSV file.<br>
  You can also create the CSV file manually.<br>